How to craft the perfect Facebook post so that your post is reaching more people on Facebook?

-Embrace Hashtag: Hashtag turns topics and phrases into clickable links in your Facebook posts, and helps you connect to like-minded audiences.
+Embrace Hashtag: Hashtag turns topics and phrases into clickable links in your Facebook posts, and helps you connect with like-minded audiences.

-Schedule and Spread out: Find the best time to post your update through Facebook Insights.
+Schedule and Spread out: Find the best time to post your update on Facebook Insights.
 Widen your reach by using Facebook’s post scheduler to post at optimal timings on both weekdays and weekends.

 Credit Your Source: Proper source attribution on Facebook is easy as pie.
-Just include the link to the content you're citing in the update, or mention the individual or company name.
+Just include the link to the content you cited the update from, or mention the individual or company name.

 Be Likeable: Being cool is about focusing beyond yourself and recognising the good others have done and said.

 Keep Calm and Post Often: Balance various types of content.
 Choose your top-performing post types and include a variety of each in your updates.
-Post regularly but not till the extend of being spammy.
+Post regularly but not to the extent of being spammy.